FACT SHEET: Total Eclipse Weekend Columbia, S.C.

 - Science & Education

 - The S.C.
 State Museum (home of the Boeing Observatory) will host ticketed events and educational programming all weekend, with a NASA exhibition and eclipse day viewing event with a personal appearance by S.C.
 NASA astronaut Charles Duke (one of 12 men to walk on the moon).
+Note: The museum’s eclipse day event on Aug.
+21 is sold out, but tickets are still available for Fri.-Sun.

 - Astronomy workshops, exhibitions & lectures at University of South Carolina department of Physics and Astronomy and at USC’s Irvin Department of Rare Books and Special Collections’ Robert B. Ariail collection of historical astronomy